ScottLogic/Technology-Carbon-Standard/pages/schema/schema-documentation.md

 ### 3. Publish the tcs.json File

-Publish your **tcs.json** file at the root of your organisation's web domain e.g., **https://example.com/tcs.json** and ensure it is publically accessible.
+Publish your **tcs.json** file at the root of your organisation's web domain e.g., **https://example.com/tcs.json** or, preferably at the "well-known location" of their web domain e.g., *https://example.com/.well-known/tcs.json* and ensure it is publically accessible.

 {% include linkedHeading.html heading="Resources" level=2 %}